Marc Evan Jackson

 Marc Evan Jackson (born August 21, 1970) is an American comedian and actor.
-Some of his roles include Sparks Nevada in the Thrilling Adventure Hour, Kevin Cozner in Brooklyn Nine-Nine (he also hosts a podcast based on the sitcom, titled Brooklyn Nine-Nine: The Podcast), Trevor Nelsson in Parks and Recreation, Dr. Murphy in 22 Jump Street, Steve Woodward in Kong: Skull Island, Shawn in The Good Place (also hosting The Good Place: The Podcast), and Bradford Buzzard in the Disney series DuckTales.
+He is a frequent collaborator of Michael Schur, appearing in major supporting roles as Kevin Cozner in Brooklyn Nine-Nine, Trevor Nelsson in Parks and Recreation, and Shawn in The Good Place, as well as a smaller role in A Man on the Inside.
+Other notable roles include Sparks Nevada in the Thrilling Adventure Hour, Dr. Murphy in 22 Jump Street, Steve Woodward in Kong: Skull Island, and Bradford Buzzard in the Disney series DuckTales.

 Early life and education

 Marc Evan Jackson was born on August 21, 1970 in Buffalo, New York.
 He grew up in nearby Amherst, New York, along with his two siblings, a brother and a sister.

 He graduated from Amherst Central High School in 1988, and obtained a bachelor's degree from Calvin College in 1992 with a major in philosophy and minors in political science and environmental studies.
 While in college, he also participated in theatrical productions.

 During summers, Jackson worked as a deck hand on the MV Americana.
 After graduating from college, he spent a few years working on schooners, both in Michigan, as a deck hand on the schooner Malabar, and in Maine, as first mate on the Mercantile.
-He also worked as a producer and host for WGVU, a National Public Radio affiliate in Michigan, replacing Bill Freeman as the host of the Morning Show in 1997.
+He also worked as a producer and host for WGVU-FM, a National Public Radio affiliate in Michigan, replacing Bill Freeman as the host of the Morning Show in 1997.

 Career

-Improv and acting
+Improv

 Jackson started his improv career with River City Improv, a group associated with Calvin University, after attending a rehearsal to play the piano.
 Jackson later joined The Second City Detroit, becoming a member of the main company in 1998.
 While at Second City Detroit he participated in the 1999 show "Phantom Menace to Society."